 Faith-related professional development days, which may be district wide or school-based.

-Chaplains and chapels in our high schools - we have teaching, lay chaplains and we have a chapel in two of our high schools.
+Chaplains and chapels in our high schools - we have teaching, lay chaplains and we have a chapel in our high school.

 A well-funded faith formation program for all staff to take courses focused mostly Catholic theology, scripture, and morality.